-The work we do is supported by a Children’s Trust board led by Andrew Christie as Chair, Andy Couldrick as Chief Executive and Alastair Gibbons as Director of Operations.
+The work we do is supported by a Children’s Trust board led by Andrew Christie as Chair and Andy Couldrick as Chief Executive.

 Six non-executive directors work alongside them: Brian Carr, Bal Dhanoa, Ruth Harker, Colin Horwarth, Liz Stafford, and Professor Jon Glasby.

-Colin Diamond is the council’s Corporate Director for Children and Young People, and Director of Children’s Services.
-He makes sure children’s social care is effectively delivered through the Children’s Trust.
+Anne Ainsworth is the council’s Acting Corporate Director for Children and Young People, and Director of Children’s Services.
+She makes sure children’s social care is effectively delivered through the Children’s Trust.

 Our success will mean:

-- Children are able to attend, learn and achieve at school
+- children able to attend, learn and achieve at school.

-- Young people who are ready for, and contributing to, adult life
+- young people ready for and contributing to adult life.

-Children and young people who are safe from harm
+- children and young people safe from harm.

 What Do We Do